TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.17.md

 ---

-But beware of men: for they will deliver you up to councils, and in theirs synagogues they will scourge you;
+But beware of men: for they will deliver you up to councils, and in their synagogues they will scourge you.